Grid or Path

 Notes

-user needs to specify either k_list or (k_nodes + (length or nk or dk))
+user needs to specify either k_list or (nodes + (length or nk or dk))